-Hotel policies can also be implemented to erect barriers to prevent THB.
-You can find more about these in the Combat Reference Guide.
+Hotel policies can also be implemented to erect barriers to these prevent THB.
+You can find more about these in the Combat Handbook.
+Particular barriers can also be erected in response to each of the signs or signals listed above.